nce210002/ACM-Research-coding-challenge-23S/README.md

 ## Support and questions

 Feel free to ask for clarifications in the #research-qna channel in the [ACM UTD Discord server](https://discord.gg/nJxRdKdG4d)!
 You can also directly message ACM Research Co-Directors Pranav Nair or Sisi Aarukapalli-Rose on the ACM Discord server.

+Note: This file was made in Wolfram Mathematica.
+If you have the program, you can easily download the .nb file and open it.
+Otherwise, you can just read the PDF version.
+Thank you!